estherdatascientist/Swahili-Speech-Emotion-Recognition-System/README.md

 Skiza-App is deployed using:

-- **FastAPI**: For building a RESTful API and serving the web interface to upload and analyze audio files.
+- **Streamlit**: For building the web interface and allowing users to upload and analyze audio files.
-- **Uvicorn**: As the ASGI server to run the FastAPI app.
+- **Streamlit Server**: Manages the web app environment and user interactions.

 ## **Contributing**